Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMReleaseNotes.md

   * Update metric allow list to account metrics used in for CI recommended alerts
   * Update MDSD to master.406_x86_64 deb package (from master.377_x86_64)
   * Adapt liveness probe to account for MAC config DCR download failure scenarios
+  * Fix a bug in Config processing during regex merge (Thanks to contributions from peter.glotfelty@microsoft.com)

 ## Release 07-18-2022